medimohammadise/accountservice/README.md

 isLoggedInSince(DateTime)
 DeleteUser

+# Architecture
 For the backend an embedded H2 Database is used.
+I have used spring security for protecting services .
-There is one user pre-loaded on the initialization *init.sql* script:
+There is one user pre-loaded on the initialization *initialdata-load.sql* script:
+I have domain,repository,service,rest layer as main layers in architecture .
+I have used TDD for development and You can find test class for Repositoy and Service and rest layers.
+I have incorporated Junit,EasyMock libraries for testing purpose.

 username | password | email
 ---|---|---